EECS150/fpga_labs_sp24/lab5/README.md

 - Checks that the data read from the FIFO matches the data that was originally written to the FIFO
 - Prints out test debug info

-This testbench tests one particular way of interfacing with the FIFO.
+This testbench tests particular ways of interfacing with the FIFO.
 Of course, it is not comprehensive, and there are conditions and access patterns it does not test.
-As writing testbenches is a very valuable skill, we **highly recommend** adding some more tests to this testbench (or writing a new testbench) to verify your FIFO performs as expected.
+As writing testbenches is a very valuable skill, we **highly recommend** reading through the testbench to understand what it does and adding some more tests to this testbench (or writing a new testbench) to verify your FIFO performs as expected.
-Here are a few tests to try:
-  - Several times in a row, write to, then read from the FIFO with no clock cycle delays.
-      This will test the FIFO in a way that it's likely to be used when buffering user I/O.
-  - Try writing and reading from the FIFO on the same cycle.
-      This will require you to use fork/join to run two threads in parallel.
-      Make sure that no data gets corrupted.

 ### FIFO Verification (Optional)